 Shingles is an illness caused by the same virus that causes chickenpox – the varicella-zoster virus.
 The virus can remain in your body without causing any trouble for years after you get chickenpox but it may wake up when you get older to cause shingles.
 Shingles is most prevalent in people older than 50 though anyone who’s had chickenpox may get it.
 While a shingles rash isn’t contagious, someone with shingles can pass on the virus to a person who’s never had chicken pox.
 This generally tends to be a child who then gets chickenpox rather than shingles.

 Initial symptoms of shingles include a shooting or burning pain, tingling, and itching.
 This typically affects one side of your face or body.
-The dermatome, which is a band that spans a side of the body around the waistline, is the most common area for shingles.
-The initial symptoms are followed by the appearance of blisters or rashes.
+The dermatome, which is a band that spans a side of the body around the waistline, is the most common area for

 What to do: Shingles can’t be cured but treating early with antiviral medication can be helpful in quickening healing and preventing residual pain.9